-Instagram has just introduced Checkouts, an exciting new feature that could change the way brands sell across social media.
+Instagram has just introduced Checkout, an exciting new feature that could change the way brands sell across social media.

 Okay, it’s not entirely new, but it’s accessible to the majority of us for the first time.
 Instagram first announced Checkout in March of 2019.
-The feature, which allows users to buy a product directly from an Instagram post, was only available to a select group of 26 brands including Dior, Nike, and Warby Parker.
+The feature allows users to buy a product directly from an Instagram post.
+Previously this was only available to a select group of 26 brands including Dior, Nike, and Warby Parker.

 And now, Instagram is rolling out Checkout to all eligible businesses and creators in the United States.
 That means businesses of all sizes can use the platform to sell products, even if they only have a small following.

 If customers see something they like from a brand, they can order in just three clicks.
 Tapping on the post opens up more information about the product with a “Checkout on Instagram” option, allowing people to enter their info and place an order.
 After their first time making a purchase, customer information is stored within Instagram, making subsequent orders even easier.

 The biggest change is that Checkout is now open to a lot more businesses.
 If maintaining a mobile storefront has been a challenge, a brand can take advantage of a feature that’s already built for mobile devices.